Get answers to common and evolving questions around a COVID-19 vaccine.

 Millions of people in the United States have received COVID-19 vaccines and they are safe and effective at protecting against COVID-19.
 Some people experience no side effects after vaccination while many will experience mild side effects, such as pain, swelling at the injection site, a headache, chills or a fever.
 A small number of individuals will experience a severe allergic reaction to an ingredient in the vaccine, but that is extremely rare and the reason for observation immediately after being vaccinated.
 Any time you experience symptoms that worry you it is time to discuss them with your healthcare provider.

 You can help monitor for side effects using V-safe, a smartphone-based health checker if you have received a COVID-19 vaccine in the past six weeks.
 Using text messages and web surveys, it allows individuals who track any side effects and will follow up via phone with anyone who reports a medically significant adverse event.

 It depends.
 Immunity is when the body can resist a particular disease, and vaccines help build up that immunity by stimulating antibody production and immune cells (T and B lymphoctyes) for future protection.
 Immunity works best at the community level so when enough people are vaccinated then an infected individual has nobody to spread the disease to.
 A vaccination can help prevent getting the infection or at least keeping the severity of the infection to a mild level.
 Everyone’s immune system responds a little differently.

-Even when a vaccine is widely available, additional measures like masks will still be necessary until the public health threat has subsided.
+Yes!
+Even when a vaccine is widely available, additional measures like masks and social distancing will still be necessary until the public health threat has subsided.
 It is an important safety measure not only for yourself but for those around you.

 The American Lung Association urges members of the public to always consult with their own healthcare providers about whether this or any vaccine is appropriate for them.